 Bizagi connectors allow you for powerful extensibility options regarding integration with other systems and applications, especially those using modern architectures (cloud-based, RESTful).

-You may install ready-to-use connectors from Bizagi Connectors Xchange, or choose to create your own connectors.
+You may install ready-to-use connectors from Bizagi Connectors Xchange, or choose to create your own connectors (recommended alternative).

 For more information about this option, refer to Connectors.